List of American League pennant winners

 The 1926 New York Yankees were one of 41 pennant-winning teams in the Yankees' history.

 Every Major League Baseball (MLB) season, one American League (AL) team wins the pennant, signifying that they are the league's champion and have the right to play in the World Series against the champion of the National League (NL).
 The pennant was presented to the team with the best win–loss record each year through the 1968 season, after which the AL Championship Series (ALCS) was introduced to decide the pennant winner.
 The first modern World Series was played in 1903 and, after a hiatus in 1904, has taken place every season except 1994, when a players' strike forced the cancellation of the postseason.
 The current AL pennant holders are the Toronto Blue Jays, who beat the Seattle Mariners for the pennant on October 20, 2025.

 In 1969, the AL split into two divisions, and the teams with the best records in each division played one another in the five-game ALCS to determine the pennant winner, who received (and continues to receive) the William Harridge Trophy.
 The trophy featured a golden eagle, the league's emblem, sitting atop a silver baseball and clutching the AL banner.
 Since 2017, the trophy is all silver with a pennant on top.
 The trophy is named for Will Harridge, who was league president from 1931 to 1958.
 The format of the ALCS was changed from a best-of-five to a best-of-seven format in the 1985 postseason.
 In 1995, an additional playoff series was added when MLB restructured into three divisions in each league.
 An additional Wild Card Game was added in 2012.
-Beginning in 2022, three Wild Card teams and the divison winner with the worst record play in the three-game Wild Card Series, with the winners facing the other two of the East, Central, and West Division winners in the AL Division Series, a best-of-five playoff to determine the opponents who will play in the ALCS.
+Beginning in 2022, three Wild Card teams and the division winner with the worst record play in the three-game Wild Card Series, with the winners facing the other two of the East, Central, and West Division winners in the AL Division Series, a best-of-five playoff to determine the opponents who will play in the ALCS.
 AL pennant winners have gone on to win the World Series 68 times, most recently in 2023.